 - The location directives: These define how Nginx should handle incoming requests.

-The location directives configure the proxy_pass, which will forward requests from Nginx to Jellyfin.
-The proxy_pass sets the protocol and address of the upstream server, the Jellyfin server, and is set to listen on port 8096.
-The location directive specifies how Nginx should handle incoming requests and can handle requests for the root URL (/), requests for the /web/ directory, and requests for the /socket directory.
+Location directives configure the proxy_pass to forward requests from Nginx to Jellyfin.
+The proxy_pass establishes the protocol and address of the upstream server—Jellyfin server—and listens on port 8096.
+The location directive defines how Nginx should manage incoming requests, handling requests for the root URL (/), the /web/ directory, and the /socket directory.

 Here is an example server block file: